For First Year Students

 (excluding top 10%)

 Although applications will be accepted beginning July 1, initial decision letters will be released in mid-September.
 Decisions beyond this time usually take 2-4 weeks.
 If you have any questions regarding the application or enrollment processes, contact your admissions counselor here.

 Some academic colleges and departments at Texas Tech only accept students who meet

-Arts & Sciences - Biology, Cell & Molecular Biology, Microbiology
+Arts & Sciences - Biology, Cell & Molecular Biology, Microbiology & Physics

 Human Sciences - Interior Design